The Hobbit Location Guide

 The Hobbit locations in New Zealand.

-The best thing about The Hobbit trilogy is more Middle Earth locations to visit in New Zealand!
-It was because of The Hobbit trilogy that a sustainable Hobbiton set was made for filming, rather than flimsy polystyrene used for The Lord of the Rings, but also as a chance for tourists to feel like The Shire is real!
+The best thing about The Hobbit trilogy is more Middle-earth locations to visit in New Zealand!
+It was because of The Hobbit trilogy that a sustainable Hobbiton Movie Set set was made for filming, rather than flimsy polystyrene used for The Lord of the Rings, but also as a chance for tourists to feel like The Shire is real!
 Then there are the naturally beautiful backdrops of mountainous regions, cascading waterfalls and rivers perfect for barrel cruising in the South Island.
-Our Hobbit location guide will help you find famous scenes from The Hobbit!
+Our Hobbit location guide will help you find famous scenes from The Hobbit in New Zealand!

 Where was The Hobbit filmed in New Zealand?